carmonalab/STACAS/README.md

   <img height="80" src="docs/RSticker_STACAS.png">
 </p>

-[STACAS](https://github.com/carmonalab/STACAS) is a method for scRNA-seq integration especially designed to accurately integrate datasets with large cell type imbalance.
+[STACAS](https://github.com/carmonalab/STACAS) is a method for scRNA-seq integration, especially suited to accurately integrate datasets with large cell type imbalance.

-Prior cell type knowledge, given as cell labels, can be provided to the algorithm to perform semi-supervised integration, leading to increased preservation of biological variability in the data.
+Prior cell type knowledge, given as cell type labels, can be provided to the algorithm to perform semi-supervised integration, leading to increased preservation of biological variability in the resulting integrated space.

-STACAS is robust to missing and imperfect cell type labels and works for large-scale integrations.
+STACAS is robust to incomplete cell type labels and can be applied to large-scale integration tasks.

 ## Package Installation